Average read time: 16 minutes

 Our long-standing partnership with the Rainforest Alliance supports smallholder farmers around the world to adopt more sustainable practices – and our project with The Sustainable Trade Initiative (IDH) is helping to reverse deforestation and as a result, improve rainfall, to support tea growing.

-Most of the soy oil we buy comes from soybeans grown in the US and Brazil.
-Unilever is a signatory of the Cerrado Manifesto Opens in new window, which calls for a halt to deforestation and native vegetation loss in Brazil's Cerrado.
-Through the manifesto, signatory companies commit to working in collaboration with local and international stakeholders towards environmental protection and good governance.
-Our efforts include a programme in Southern Cerrado which resulted in 250,000 hectares of sustainably managed lands, including more than 25,000 hectares of protected native vegetation.
+We are also a signatory of the Cerrado Manifesto, which calls for a halt to deforestation and native vegetation loss in Brazil's Cerrado.
+Through the manifesto, signatory companies commit to collaborating with local and international stakeholders towards environmental protection and good governance.

 We believe transparency is essential to a more sustainable supply chain.
-Our published supplier list gives details of our direct suppliers, accounting for more than 99.9% of our soy oil purchases.
+Our published supplier list (PDF 129KB) gives details of our direct suppliers, accounting for more than 99.9% of our soy oil purchases.

 Did you know…